 Clinical Recommendation Statements

-The ophthalmologist should refer patients with diabetes to a primary care physician for appropriate management of their systemic condition and should communicate examination results to the physician managing the patient’s ongoing diabetes care (III; Good Quality; Strong recommendation) (American Academy of Ophthalmology, 2017).
+The ophthalmologist should refer patients with diabetes to a primary care physician for appropriate management of their systemic condition and should communicate examination results to the physician managing the patient’s ongoing diabetes care.
+An Eye MD Examination Report Form is available from the American Academy of Ophthalmology.